CrypticSignal/video-quality-metrics/README.md

 ```
 # Requirements
 - Python 3.6+
 - FFmpeg installed and in your PATH.
-The build of FFmpeg must have `--enable-libvmaf` in the configuration.
-If you're on Windows, you can download a compatible FFmpeg binary by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link.
+The build of FFmpeg must have `--enable-libvmaf` in the configuration (unless you don't care about the quality metrics and you specify `-dqs` when running this command line program).
+If you're on Windows, you can download an FFmpeg binary which has `--enable-libvmaf` in the configuration by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link.
 - The files **vmaf_v0.6.1.pkl** and **vmaf_v0.6.1.pkl.model** need to be in the same directory as compare-presets.py
 - `pip install -r requirements.txt`
 # Example